 Here is a taste of what we’ve accomplished:

 - Inspiring international leadership.
-We’ve trained over 550 activists from cities around the world to localize Hollaback! to their community using the Hollaback! digital storytelling platform and on-the-ground resources.
+We’ve trained over 550 young people from cities around the world to localize Hollaback! to their community using the Hollaback! digital storytelling platform and on-the-ground resources.
 Our site leaders are young and diverse: 75% are under 30, 41% are LGBTQ+ and 33% are people of color.
-Activists receive comprehensive 9-month training prior to launch, and following launch, they receive ongoing training and technical assistance from our team.
+Activists receive comprehensive 3-month training prior to launch, and following launch, they receive ongoing training and technical assistance from our team.

 - Digital storytelling.
-We’ve released free iPhone and Droid apps that provide a real time response to street harassment and illustrate the locations of the harassment on Hollaback!’s publicly available map.
-The apps resulted in over 11,000 reports of harassment.
-Incidences are mapped and used to educate policymakers about the prevalence of harassment in their districts and inform research and community based solutions.
+We’ve released free iPhone and Droid apps that provide a real-time response to street harassment and illustrate the locations of the harassment on Hollaback!’s publicly available map.
+The apps resulted in over 15,000 reports of harassment.
+Incidences are mapped and used to educate policymakers about the prevalence of harassment in their districts and inform research and community-based solutions.

 - Engaging Elected Officials.
 Across the Hollaback! network, we meet with over 100 legislators per year to discuss community-based solutions to street harassment, including safety audits, trainings, public art projects, and workshop series.
 Our sites have collaborated with legislators to pass a resolution against street harassment in the Scottish Parliament, release mobile apps that will make NYC the first city in the world to document street harassment in real-time, and present in front of the UN and EU Parliament.